benburk/benburk.github.io/content/03-mira.md

 start:  shr c       ; is multiplier odd?
         bcs do_add  ; add the multiplicand
         bne loop    ; else loop while bits remaining in multiplier

-; Collatz conjecture (12 bytes)
-; input: A
-loop:   mov TICKER, a   ; print value
-        shr a           ; divide by 2
-        bzs end         ; if we hit 0 we're done bcc loop        ; loop while even
-        rol a           ; restore true odd value mov b, a        ; compute a = 3a+1 shl a
-        add b
-        inc a           ; a = 3a+1 at this point
-        jmp loop
-end:

 ; u8 insertion sort